Micro SD Memory Cards: Difference between microSDHC, microSDXC and microSD

 When starting, it was not easy for me to find my way through this jungle of different terms.
 However, by now, I have researched and I would not deprive you of my findings.

-First of all, it is important to know, that microSD, microSDHC as well as microSDXC cards are completely normal microSD cards.
-There is only a difference in the storage volume:
+First of all, it is important to know, that microSD, microSDHC as well as microSDXC and microSDUC cards are just completely normal microSD cards.
+There is only a difference in the storage volume of the cards:

-- Micro SD HC - The memory of a mircoSDHC is between 4 and 32 GB
+• Micro SD HC - The memory of a microSDHC is between 4 and 32 GB

-- Micro SD XC - The memory of a mircoSDXC is between 32 GB and 3 TB
+• Micro SD XC - The memory of a microSDXC is between 32 GB and 3 TB

-HC and XC are merely abbreviations for High Capacity and eXtended Capacity and give information about how much memory is available on the microSD.
+HC, XC and UC are merely abbreviations for High Capacity, eXtended Capacity and Ultra Capacity and give information about how much memory is available on the microSD flash memory cards.
 I was so confused for nothing.

 Compatibility

-Even if microSDHC and microSDXC cards are normal Micro SD cards, you still have to watch out that the cards are compatible with the device, in which you would like to use them.
+Even if microSDHC, microSDXC and microSDUC cards are normal Micro SD cards, you still have to watch out that the cards are compatible with the device, in which you would like to use them.
 Here you should definitely look into the manual before purchasing a memory card.

-Some old Micro SD cards are still formatted with the old FAT16 file system, the Micro SD HC cards are usually shipped with FAT32 and the Micro SD XC cards with the brand new exFAT system.
+Some old Micro SD cards are still formatted with the old FAT16 file system, the Micro SD HC cards are usually shipped with FAT32 and the Micro SD XC as well as the UC cards with the brand new exFAT system.
 So, if you have an older smartphone or an older digital camera, you have to pay attention to whether the appropriate file system or the storage size are supported by your device at all.

-In some devices, newer cards should have been made running by simply formatting them in another file system.
+However, in some devices, also newer cards should have been made running by simply formatting them in another file system.
 But this way must not work in every device.

 Class 2, 4, 6 and 10 Memory Cards